YouTube restores Donald Trump's channel

 The video streaming platform banned Trump in 2021 for violating its policy of inciting violence after his supporters stormed the U.S. Capitol when Congress began to certify Joe Biden's victory in the presidential election.

+Opponents of Trump's return point to the messages he has posted on Truth Social as evidence that he continues to pose the same risk that led various social media platforms to suspend him in the first place.

+Trump also faces a $250 million civil fraud case brought by New York state.
+The lawsuit concerns an alleged decade-long scheme to manipulate more than 200 asset valuations and Trump's net worth, to win better terms from banks and insurers.
+Trump has called the suit a witch hunt.

-(Reporting by Shubham Kalia and Chavi Mehta in Bengaluru; Editing by Krishna Chandra Eluri)
+(Reporting by Shubham Kalia and Chavi Mehta in Bengaluru and Sheila Dang in Dallas; Editing by Krishna Chandra Eluri)

 ((Shubham.Kalia@thomsonreuters.com;))